A message from our Pastor:

 Your friend in the Lord Jesus,

 Why does God allow sickness? / Online article

 Why does God allow suffering and sickness? / Video sermon

 How can I be saved? / Online explanation

 Connect with us

-Please stay connected with us through the Sunday and mid-week worship recordings.
+Please stay connected with us through Sunday services

 Our wonderful staff team and volunteers are maintaining pastoral support, at a distance, and a Church Office function, remotely where necessary.

 by phone or email.